 The Living Well Consortium offers free health and wellbeing services across the West Midlands including counselling, self-help, therapy, creative therapies, support services and wellbeing services.
 Support is available for individuals struggling with a number of mental health difficulties including anxiety, depression, OCD, anger, emotion regulation, PTSD and coping with long-term health conditions.
 This team accepts self-referrals.

 Telephone: 0121 663 1217 (Monday to Friday, 9am-5pm)

 Open Door Youth Counselling (Age 12+)

-Open Door Youth Counselling offer one to one counselling for young people age 12-25.
-This team accept referrals from GPs or Forward Thinking Birmingham.
+Open Door Youth Counselling offer one-to-one counselling for young people aged 12-25.
+This team accepts referrals from GPs or Forward Thinking Birmingham.

 Telephone: 0121 454 1116